dafundacom/tokodaim/README.md

 - [ ] add isFeatured to promo
 - [ ] add featured promo banner to homepage
 - [ ] make text editor style like textarea style (not text editor extended)
+- [ ] add toolbar and html support to text editor